SoftUni-Internal/interactive-content/EN/01-Internet-Explained/05-Reliability-And-TCP.md

 These are some of the things **TCP** checks for:

-- `Packet number` - The total number of packets
+- `Packet number` - the total number of packets

-- `Packet size` - The expected size of the packets
+- `Packet size` - the expected size of the packets

-- `Packet order` - How packets were originally ordered
+- `Packet order` - how packets were originally ordered

 If it finds a **problem** in any of these categories, it **discards** the **packet**.